Zuul86/personalsite/src/pages/2018-02-19-gatsby-static-site/index.md

 This will create a directory called blog, clone the github repo and run npm install.
 To start up the development server just type `gatsby dev`.

-Ok now we are ready to start building our site for the blog.
+Ok, now we are ready to start building our site for the blog.
 We will need to use some of the plugins I mentioned before.

 We need to get our blog data from somewhere.
 A popular method for publishing blog posts is to create them in markdown.
 First, we need to get the .md file from disk.
 We'll use the source plugin, [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/), to do this.
 This plugin will create a set of File nodes from the directory specified in the config.
 You can query these nodes from GraphQL, or use a transformer plugin to convert the file data into another form.